Content

 In the cross-section, you can see the structure of a bicycle tire well, here once with puncture protection (right, red insert) and once without (left).
 Image © Pirelli

-The Structure of an E-Bike Tire
+The structure of an e-bike tire

-So you know how a bicycle tire is constructed and what is done differently with an e-bike tire, we will now briefly break down a tire into its components.
+So that you know how a bicycle tire is constructed and what is done differently with an e-bike tire, we will now briefly break down a tire into its components.

 The carcass – the safety net

-The carcass is the basic framework of the tire, consisting of a mesh-like fabric that stabilizes the tire.
+The carcass is the framework of the tire, consisting of a mesh-like fabric that stabilizes the tire.
 The denser the mesh, the more stable the tire, and particularly stable carcasses are used for e-bikes.

 The puncture protection